Smohapatra/blackjack-game/README.md

 A simple working application of Blackjack Game using `ReactJS`, `Typescript`, `TailwindCSS`, `Tanstack Query` etc.

-Render of the cards is by using the [Deck of Cards API](https://deckofcardsapi.com/)
+Render of the cards is done by using the [Deck of Cards API](https://deckofcardsapi.com/)

 ## Instructions
 - Install packages `npm run install`